 In steps Stephen Curry.
 1-8 from 3 in Game 2, and just one more made 3 in Game 1.
 Struggle is an understatement.
 The Warriors became The Warriors by allowing Stephen Curry to become the two-time MVP.
 Stephen Curry became who he was because he drove to the rim to balance out the shooting, not because the shooting became Russell Westbrook.
 THe issue stems from both sides.
 They can win a million different ways.
 See Game 1, for example, when the Warriors won via isolation from KD.
 But for the most sustainable level of success, and the highest Warriors-esque version of flair, it starts and ends with Steph Curry.
 He looks healthy enough, unlike 2016, and should be better than this.
 The series is now 1-1 and while Draymond Green, Klay Thompson, and Andre Iguodala were part of a Hamptons 5 that was completely outplayed, Steph is the one that makes this entire franchise go.

 The Warriors choose when to and when not to show up.
 On Wednesday night, Steph decided not to make it to Game 2.
 Series tied 1-1, it shifts back to Oracle and a chance for the Warriors to nearly close this out with two home wins.
-The Warriors opened as a 7.5 point favorite for game 3 at Oracle, which means they should bounce back with a Win… For interested in the line and betting on basketball.
+The Warriors opened as a 7.5 point favorite for game 3 at Oracle, which means they should bounce back with a Win… For Warriors fans online betting on the NBA, here’s the latest odds on who will win.
 It’s up to Steph to climb back into the series and take what has belonged to him for a long, long time.
 His team.